L3Harris Airline Academy

 - Fluent in English (verbal and written).
 Non-native English speakers must achieve level 5.5 individual and overall in IELTS or equivalent ICAO level 4 prior to starting training

-It is also preferable if you have the following pilot requirements:
+It is also preferable if you have the following pilot skills:

 - A good understanding of maths and physics